microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider_post.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Create a new [identityProvider](../resources/identityProvider.md) by specifying display name, identityProvider type, client id, and client secret.
+Create a new [identityProvider](../resources/identityProvider.md) by specifying display name, identityProvider type, client ID, and client secret.

 ## Permissions